 (3) Legal frameworks underlying the use of volunteer health professionals in emergencies;

 (4) Compilation, study, and analysis of state genetics laws and policies;

 (5) Historical and legal bases underlying school vaccination programs; and

-Professor Hodge is a national expert on public health emergency legal and ethical preparedness and public health information privacy law and policy.
-His work on these and other topics has been cited in The New York Times, The Wall Street Journal, The Washington Post, USA Today, and numerous regional newspapers, social media cites, and prestigious journals including Science, JAMA, New England Journal of Medicine, and the American Journal of Public Health, and Public Health Reports.
+Professor Hodge is a national expert on emergency legal and ethical preparedness, obesity laws and policies, vaccination law, and public health information privacy law and policy.
+His work on these and other topics has been cited in The New York Times, The Wall Street Journal, The Washington Post, USA Today, Newsweek, NBC News, Baltimore Sun, Dallas Morning News, San Diego Union Tribune, and numerous, additional regional newspapers, social media cites, and prestigious journals including Science, JAMA, New England Journal of Medicine, American Journal of Public Health, and Public Health Reports.